andrealazari/brewery-app/README.md

 ## How it works

 The users can sign-up, login and logout from their accounts.
-Once logged in, they can search for their favourite breweries and save it to their list.<br />
+Once logged in, they can search for their favourite breweries and save it to their list.
+At this moments there is only breweries from USA.<br />
 The users can add a comment and a rate.
-They can also check out other users reviews in a feed.
+They can also check out other users reviews and like it in a feed.

 ## Plan to make the app